 Many Americans are struggling financially.
 Some of them are your employees.
 You want to help them.
 Your leadership team wants to help them.
-But how?
+But how do you help financially struggling employees?

 We’re going to be friends, you and me.